top of page

 Coffee Strength.

 When we talk about how strong a cup of coffee is we should really be talking about how much coffee is dissolved in the brewing water.
 If we add more water the coffee gets weaker.
 Obviously, there's a link between the taste of the coffee and how strong or weak it is.
 Strong coffee has a more concentrated taste.
 Dark roast beans tend to make coffee with a stronger flavour, where as light roasts tend to produce more delicate flavours.
-However, it's probably a bit misleading to give coffee beans a strength scale.
-Lots of water added to the strongest coffees would dilute the strong coffee down down to a very weak coffee.
-How strong or weak the coffee turns out is nothing to do with the beans that made the coffee.
-It's entirely to do with the amount of water in the coffee.
+However, it's misleading to give coffee beans a strength scale.
+Lots of water added to the strongest coffees willdilute the strong coffee down down to a very weak coffee.
+How strong or weak the coffee turns out is then not to do with the beans that made the coffee.
+It's about the amount of water in the coffee.

 Flavour Descriptions: